Spencerx/datapackager/README.md

 Note: You'll need a build machine capable of 64-bit virtualization to do this.

-To build a new version of the Datapackager Ubuntu package containing the latest
+To build a new version of the Data Packager Ubuntu package containing the latest
 code:

 1. Install [Vagrant 1.4](http://www.vagrantup.com/),